 264. Be Married for 41 Years

 If being married truly makes my “feels-like” age increase by five years every year, I decided it would be a good idea to see if my parents might offer some advice.
-So I called them today to ask if they have any tips for a long lasting marriage.
+So I called them today to ask for some secrets to a long lasting marriage.

 For my mom, a few key words came to mind.
 “Respect, kindness, patience, honesty, forgiveness, sincerity, commitment and hard work.
 But the most important thing is to never take anything too seriously and never lose that sense of belonging, home and family.”